Physical aspects of psychological shock

 Therefore, sometimes the traumatic energy remains stored in the body.
 This can then manifest itself in symptoms of post-traumatic stress disorder (e.g. high arousal, sleep disturbances, recurring memories and avoidance of the situation).

-Example: Hospitalization in Childhood
+Example: Hospitalisation in Childhood

-When children are hospitalized, the real problem is often the lack of a loving parent or other caregiver.
+When children are hospitalised, the real problem is often the lack of a loving parent or other caregiver.
 The child remains alone in the hospital, possibly with a serious illness or after an accident.

 • In this situation, the child could develop a strong fear of being abandoned.